 More impressive by far than the weightiest array of figures or the most striking comparisons was the shadow cast by the Great Pyramid as the sun went down.
 That mighty Shadow, sharp and distinct, stretched across the stony platform of the desert and over full three-quarters of a mile of the green plain below.
 It divided the sunlight where it fell, just as its great original divided the sunlight in the upper air; and it darkened the space it covered, like an eclipse.
 It was not without a thrill of something approaching to awe that one remembered how this self-same Shadow had gone on registering not only the height of the most stupendous gnomon ever set up by human hands, but the slow passage, day by day, of more than than sixty centuries of the world’s history.

 Edwards wasn’t completely up on her Egyptology; few scholars believed even in 1873 that the Pyramids of Giza were six or seven thousand years old.
-But whether the real number was sixty or seventy centuries or forty-five, as modern Egyptologists believe, the principle remains.
+But whether the real number is 60 or 70 centuries or 45, as modern Egyptologists believe, the principle remains.
 The human brain struggles to process such vast swathes of time on any rational level.
 And yet, standing next to the pyramids themselves, we can feel the sweep of history on some level that perhaps transcends mere rationality.
 Certainly one can carry around a complete map of each of the pyramids’ interiors in one’s mind, and still not feel that one understands them.
-If we hope to at least come closer to such an understanding, we have to travel back, back, back through time, taking with us everything the pyramidal discoverers of today and yesterday have taught us about them.
+If we hope at least to come closer to such an understanding, we have to travel back, back, back through time, taking with us everything the pyramidal discoverers of today and yesterday have taught us about them.

 Those bare facts are a prerequisite, but they aren’t enough.
 To succeed in our project, we need to resist the temptation to inscribe our own passions and obsessions upon these great cultural Rorschach Tests in stone.
 Instead we need to do our best to see them the way the people who built them must have done so.
 It’s time now for us to go back to the beginning — the beginning not only of the pyramids themselves but of all human civilization.